ramigs/strapi-nuxt-article/strapi-nuxt.md

 # Strapi Authentication in Nuxt.js

-This tutorial is a step-by-step guide on how to implement Strapi Authentication and in Nuxt.js app.
+This is a step-by-step guide on how to implement Strapi Authentication in a Nuxt.js app.

 We are going to build two projects: